Home

 • Try Trunk Roll 1

-2ballsTry small kicks for 2 minutes, followed by strong kicks for 1 minutes.
+followed by strong kicks for 1 minutes.

-3ballsTry strong kicks for 2-3 minutes.
+3ballsTry strong swim kick drills on the ball for 2-3 minutes.